Security Imperatives

 All calls made to Bazaarvoice APIs require HTTPS.
 Starting Aug 30, 2024, every Bazaarvoice API call must use HTTPS in order to return a successful response.
 All HTTP calls will be returned with a 3XX response containing redirects with an amended URL containing HTTPS.

-What is the Impact of HTTPS enforcement?
+What is the impact of HTTPS enforcement?

 There will be no impact to any API calls made via HTTPS.